GregorUT/vgchartzScrape/README.md

 ## Output

-The dataset is saved as vgsales.csv.
+The dataset is saved in the file specified at cfg/resources.json, by default "dataset/vgsales.csv".

 ## Install & execution